 FAST AND FURIOUS

-Welcome to part 9 of the beginner series – camera burst shots and bracketing-photography.
+Welcome to a beginner’s guide on camera burst shots and bracketing-photography.
 This will be last of the beginner series, and it will be fast and furious.
 In this guide, we will be touching on how to photograph the fast-moving subjects using burst (continuous) shots.
 We shall also discuss bracketing, and how it is good for the lazy graphers.